You are here

 Bangladesh passport, presently as Machine Readable Passport (MRP), is issued by the Government of Bangladesh only to its citizens for the purpose of international travel.
 It must be either in the custody of the bearer or of a person duly authorized by its bearer.
 If lost or destroyed, the fact and circumstances must be immediately reported to the nearest Bangladesh Mission and also to the local police authorities.

-Government of Bangladesh from all its stations, within and outside Bangladesh, stopped issuing handwritten passport.
-By the time, validity of all the handwritten passports issued earlier have expired.
+The government of Bangladesh from all its stations, within and outside Bangladesh, stopped issuing the handwritten passport.
+By the time, the validity of all the handwritten passports issued earlier has expired.

 How to apply for a New Machine-Readable Passport (MRP):